section-engineering-education/engineering-education/content/articles/handling-web-app-authentication-using-auth0-aspnet-core-and-nuxtjs/index.md

 ### Introduction

 Most applications have a mechanism to verify the users.
-Developers tend to devise their methods of authenticating users into the system.
-It might seem to be a simple approach, but integrating the authentication with third parties like [Google](https://www.google.com/) and [Facebook](https://www.facebook.com/) can be tedious and overly complex at times.
+Developers tend to devise their own methods of authenticating users into the system.
+It may seem like a simple approach, but integrating the authentication with third parties like [Google](https://www.google.com/) and [Facebook](https://www.facebook.com/) can be tedious and overly complex at times.

-A good approach will be to implement a dedicated system that deals with authentication.
-A good example would be [Auth0](https://auth0.com/) that allows the developers not to worry about the user data as it handles the authentication.
+A good approach would be to implement a dedicated system that deals with authentication.
+A good example is [Auth0](https://auth0.com/) that allows the developers not to worry about the user data as it handles the authentication.
 It consists of a team of dedicated security experts specialized in handling the privacy of the user data.

 This tutorial will use `Auth0` to authenticate the users into the system using `ASP.NET Core API` and `Nuxt.js`.